Chevron B24 car-by-car histories

 This research was triggered by an attempt to figure out the history of the two Chevron B24s then owned by Chuck Haines in the US.
 Chuck contacted nearly all the past owners of his two cars and passed on a wealth of information.
 My thanks also to Wolfgang Klopfer, Jack Boxstrom, Marcus Pye, Ted Walker, Cliff Owen, Chris Townsend, Brian Taylor, Mike Engstrand, Simon Lewis, Stan Beck, Ash Lowe, Alex Seiler, Chris Townrow, Duane Eitel, David Smith, Miles Jackson and Philip Jewell for their help with these histories.

 Built for 1972 season.
 Works for Brian Redman: raced in UK 1972 (debut at Oulton Park 29 May 1972 - 5 races 3 wins) and US 1972 (Redman 4 races 1 win, Gethin 1 race) - Keith Holland for John Player Challenge Trophy at Brands Hatch 22 Oct - Alan Brodie for Steve Thompson: raced in Tasman 1973 and UK 1973.
-Crashed and written off testing May 1973.
+Badly damaged in a severe testing accident at Silverstone on 24 May when a tyre burst at Woodcote at 140 mph, and Thompson was lucky to escape with bruising.
+The car was written off, and Brodie acquired a brand new 1973 B24.

 Driven by: Brian Redman, Peter Gethin, Keith Holland and Steve Thompson.
 First race: Oulton Park, 29 May 1972.
 Total of 26 recorded races.